ros-acceleration/community/README.md

 ### Modifying this governance document

 Changes to this document will be made via Pull Request.
-The PR will be merged on unanimous agreement from Approvers.
+The PR will be merged if a majority of the Approvers agree.

 ## References